VishnuSanal/Quotes/Privacy Policy for Play Store.md

 **Privacy Policy**

 Vishnu Sanal.
-T built the Quotes – Quotes Status Creator app as an Open Source app.
+T built the Quotes – Quotes Status Creator app as an Ad Supported app.
 This SERVICE is provided by Vishnu Sanal.
 T at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.